Richard Frank (priest)

-Richard Frank (b 1970) is an Anglican priest: He has been the Archdeacon of Middlesex since 2020.
+The Venerable Richard Frank (b 1970) is an Anglican priest: He has been the Archdeacon of Middlesex since 2020.

-Frank was educated at Keble College, Oxford and ordained deacon in 1999, and priest in 2000.
+Richard Frank was educated at Keble College, Oxford and at Fitzwilliam College, Cambridge.
+He was ordained deacon in 1999, and priest in 2000.
 After a curacy in Chelmsford he was at All Souls Twickenham from 2005 until his appointment as an Archdeacon.
 He was also Area Dean of Hounslow from 2015 to 2020.